 An integral part of Monmouth’s overall campus life program, the Student Center serves as a gathering area for all segments of the University community.
 It is an area where students meet informally and formally to share common interests and develop friendships.
 The Student Center includes dining facilities, lounges, the Santander Bank office and ATM, computer labs, and meeting rooms, and is the site of many campus and community events.
 The facility also houses the Student Government Association, the Student Activities Board, and many student organization offices.

-The Student Center is the site of the Division of Student Life, the Center for Student Success, the Office of Career Services, Student Activities/Operations, Judicial Affairs, International Student and Faculty Services, Central Scheduling, the Office of Off-Campus and Commuter Services, Conference Services and Special Events, Study Abroad Office, Academic Foundations Office, Office for Disability Services, Office of Veteran Services, Office of Counseling and Psychological Services, and Global Education.
+The Student Center is the site of the Division of Student Life, the Center for Student Success, the Office of Career Services, Student Activities/Operations, Judicial Affairs, Central Scheduling, the Office of Off-Campus and Commuter Services, Conference Services and Special Events, Academic Foundations Office, Office for Disability Services, Office of Veteran Services, Office of Counseling and Psychological Services, and Global Education.

 Student Activities Board

 The Student Activities Board (SAB) is a student organization advised by the Office of Student Activities and Student Center Operations.
-Concerts, speakers, comedians, bus trips, novelty programs, festivals, and subsidized tickets for OceanFirst Bank Center shows are among the many events sponsored.
+Concerts, speakers, comedians, bus trips, novelty programs and festivals are among the many events sponsored.
 The SAB presents numerous opportunities for students to get involved both as spectators and as active board members.
 Students can join eight committees, which include: Novelty, Awareness, Diversity Programs, Major Events, Comedy, Concerts, Festivals, and Travel and Tour.
 Involvement in SAB may relate to a student’s major or may just be for fun.

 The Department of Music and Theatre Arts, housed in the Lauren K. Woods Theatre, offers a wide ranging schedule of concerts, recitals, and theatrical productions during the academic year, and a professional theatre, the Shadow Lawn Stage, in the summer.
 The department offers performance opportunities in concert chorus, chamber choir, glee clubs, chamber orchestra, jazz band, and pep band.
 Applied music study is offered to all students in voice, piano, woodwinds, brass, guitar, strings, and percussion.